kossboss/bsinfo/README.md

 The snapshot path information is grabbed from the output of "**btrfs subvolume list -p --sort=path /data**" The snapshot size information is grabbed from the output of "**btrfs qgroup show /data**" For this to work you might need to have btrfs quota globally enabled on your btrfs volume.
-To enable btrfs quotas just type:
+To enable btrfs quotas just type this:
 $ btrfs quota enable /data
 where /data is your volumename